-As we continue to uncover more information about female anatomy, researchers are also starting to study other possible erogenous zones that may be the key to unlocking all kinds of new sensations during sex.
-Many people still hold tightly to the belief that the G-spot (which may be less a dedicated part of the female body and more of a section of the inner network of the clitoris) is the key to vaginal orgasms, but it's high time we start broadening our focus to other potential pleasure points.
+Many people still hold tightly to the belief that the so-called G-spot is the key to vaginal orgasms, but it's high time we start broadening our focus to other potential pleasure points.
 Take for example the G-spot's lesser-known cousin, the A-spot, which also offers a possible way for women to have mind-blowing orgasms.

 What is the A-spot?

-During the study, Dr. Chee Ann administered repeated, gentle strokes to the AFE zone to 271 women.
-About 40 percent of participants achieved orgasm—not bad considering the awkward circumstance of being sexually stimulated for a research experiment, right?
-But the more surprising and promising result: A full 78 percent of the participants experienced increased vaginal lubrication.
+During the study, Chee Ann administered repeated, gentle strokes to the AFE zone to 271 women.
+About 40% of participants achieved orgasm—not bad considering the awkward circumstance of being sexually stimulated for a research experiment, right?
+But the more surprising and promising result: A full 78% of the participants experienced increased vaginal lubrication.

-The scientific community is totally at odds about whether there are any sort of special, highly sensitive spots actually within the female anatomy.
-Medically speaking, very little research supports even the G-spot's existence, and experts argue about whether the vagina even has more concentrations of nerve tissue in particular areas over others, throwing the entire idea of G-spots and A-spots and any other spots into question.
+Today, the scientific community is still at odds about whether there are actually any sort of special, highly sensitive spots within the anatomy of vagina owners other than the clitoris.
+Medically speaking, research on the G-spot's existence3 is conflicting and inconclusive, and experts argue about whether the vagina even has more concentrations of nerve tissue in particular areas over others, throwing the idea of G-spots and A-spots and any other spots into question.

-And to complicate things just a bit further, "It is unknown if, in many women, the A-spot is really the G-spot, just located a bit deeper inside than others," Dr. Michael Ingber, a board-certified female pelvic medicine and sexual health specialist with the Center for Specialized Women's Health, tells me.
+To complicate things further, "It is unknown if, in many women, the A-spot is really the G-spot, just located a bit deeper inside than others," Ingber explains.

-Per Sinclair's instructions, you have to use the same hook motion that you would use to feel your G-spot, but "curve your fingers into a bit of a hook and reach in about 1 to 1½ inches inside the vagina, tilt them upward as if you were pointing toward your belly button."
+Per Sinclair's instructions, you have to use the same hook motion that you would use to feel your G-spot.
+"Curve your fingers into a bit of a hook and reach in about 1 to 1½ inches inside the vagina, tilt them upward as if you were pointing toward your belly button."

 When followed correctly, these instructions will lead you to hit the spongy tissue where the G-spot is believed to be located, and 1 to 2 inches inward from there is the A-spot.
 In order to stimulate the spot, move your fingers or have someone else move their fingers over the tissue in a windshield wiper motion.
 The key is to blend both movement and light pressure.